renyixin666/renyixin.github.io/_pages/about.md

 Academic Collaboration:
 I have worked as a research assistant at The Chinese University of Hong Kong under Prof. [Yufei Tao](https://www.cse.cuhk.edu.hk/~taoyf/).
 I am also collaborating with Dr. [Hao Zhang](https://people.ucas.ac.cn/~hzhang10) at the Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences.

-My research focuses on causal discovery, statistical inference, and machine learning.
-My recent interest is in RLHF applications in gaming scenarios.
+My research interests include causal discovery, statistical inference, and machine learning.
+Recently, I have been particularly interested in causal representation learning for biomedicine.
 I am open to collaboration opportunities, so feel free to reach out.

 ### 🔥 Research Interests
 - **Causal Discovery**: Addressing practical challenges in discovering causal relationships.